wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/7-exercise-eliminate-polling-microsoft-graph-with-delta-query.md

 ![Screenshot of Microsoft Graph in the Request API permissions panel](../media/aad-portal-newapp-permissions-03.png)

-When prompted for the type of permission, select **Delegated permissions** and search for the permission **Users.Read.All**, select it and then select the **Add permission** button at the bottom of the panel.
+When prompted for the type of permission, select **Delegated permissions** and search for the permission **User.Read.All**, select it and then select the **Add permission** button at the bottom of the panel.

 At the bottom of the **API Permissions** panel, select the button **Grant admin consent for [tenant]**, followed by the **Yes** button to grant all users in your organization this permission.